amanintech/dinnerfy-ds/Readme.md

 2. Read the content of recipedata.csv
 3. Write a post endpoint in main.py that takes [recipeID, number of serving] as an input variable and returns the whole recipe as a JSON object.
 4. Refer to recipe.json for the structure of JSON output
+5. Once complete create a pull request to this repo
+6. Bonus points for deploying the app on heroku / Railway ...

 # example